mosaicml/examples/examples/llm/src/data/finetuning/README.md

 **IMPORTANT:** The subfield `dataset.name` has a special meaning.
 It tells the dataloader what function to use when tokenizing each example into the input and output texts.
 - "input" refers to the text that you feed into the model, e.g. *Tell me a few facts about dogs.*
 - "output" refers to the text that the model is trained to produce in response to the input, e.g. *Dogs are great pets.
-They love to play fetch...*
+They love to play fetch.
+They are better than cats...*

 `dataset.name` must refer to a function in `_tasks.py` that you have registered under that name.
 For example:
 ```python